Registering for VAT, Tax and National Insurance

 However, you only have to register your business for VAT if your annual taxable sales are over a limit set by HMRC from time to time.
-(As of April 1st 2017, that limit was £85,000.)
-It is possible to register voluntarily although your sales are below that level.
+(As of 1st January 2021, that limit was £85,000.)
+It is possible to register voluntarily although your sales are below that level (unless all of your sales are exempt).
 This can enable you to improve your cash flow by claiming back from HMRC some VAT that you pay to your suppliers.
 However, it can be a disadvantage where some of your customers are not themselves VAT registered: they will not be able to claim back the VAT that you charge them, thus in effect increasing the total (VAT inclusive) price that you have to charge them.

 VAT is a complex area and you should take advice from your accountant about it.